taj0207/folkaurix/Test/README.md

 python play_audio.py <audio-file> --device <device-name-or-id>
 ```

-Use `python -m sounddevice` to list available devices.
+Run `python play_audio.py --list-devices` to list the available input and output
+devices.
+You can also use `python -m sounddevice` for detailed information.

 ## Real-time Speech Translation Example